TimboKZ/Ange/README.md

 # Install Ange globally
 npm install -g ange

 # Create a new folder
 mkdir ange-demo
 cd ange-demo

-# Create a template file for Ange to use
+# Create a template file for Ange
 echo 'Current date is <%- new Date().toLocaleDateString() %>.' > date.ange.txt

 # Compile the template - Ange will automatically discover it